venus066/warsaw-bus/README.md

-# Warsaw Bus analytic tools
+# Warsaw Bus Analytic Tools

 Python package implementing fetching, computation and visualisation of data related to Warsaw public bus transit.
 Implemented as a final project for